NTW1313/CSC211-languageproject/README.md

 7. What libaries will you need?
 	We'll need the c standard library, string library, the iostream and fstream libraries, and the vector library.

+8. What files will your compile script have to compile?
+	It will need to compile language.cpp and main.cpp.